Noahscratch493/docs/about.md

 - Convert `.sb2` files to `.swf` format
 - Instantly test mods using **Ruffle** — no Flash plugin needed

-But, With **Scrooch 3** you can easily make super customisable Scratch mods!
+But, With **Scrooch 3** you can easily easily make a cool Scratch Mod!
 ---

 ### 🎯 Why I Made It